-The Institute leased office space under a lease with a one year term expiring September 30, 2022, with an option to renew annually for up to five years.
+The Institute leased office space under a lease with a one year term expiring September 30, 2023, with an option to renew annually for up to five years.
 Rent expense is calculated on a square footage basis, excluding certain occupancy charges.
-Rent expense under the lease was \$32,340 and \$43,780 in 2022 and 2021, respectively.
-In evaluating the implementation of GASB 87, Leases, the Institute evaluated lease terms in determining the value of the right-of-use asset and related liability to be recognized, which represents the noncancellable lease term plus any renewal period that is reasonably certain to be exercised.
+Rent expense under the lease was \$34,900 and \$32,340 in 2023 and 2022, respectively.
+In evaluating GASB 87, Leases, the Institute evaluated lease terms in determining the value of the right-of-use asset and related liability to be recognized, which represents the noncancellable lease term plus any renewal period that is reasonably certain to be exercised.